vlandham/chrisandemmy_service/en/chrisandemmy.md

 # Introduction and Welcome

 Hello!
 Welcome!
-It's really wonderful that you have chosen to spend your time here celebrating this occasion with Emmy and Chris.
+Today we are gathered here, in this place, to celebrate the coming together of Emmy and Chris.

 With this ceremony, we set aside a few moments in time to stop and allow ourselves to think about, to meditate on, the power and impact of love.
 And in particular, the love that has brought Emily Vallandingham and Christopher Jedras together today.